apeyton2/Supervised_Learning/README.md

 # Supervised_Learning
 In this project we sought to use Logistical regression to classify loans as healthy or high risk to determine if they're worth persuing.
-This analysis was done on loan atributes like total debt, loan size etc.
+This analysis was done on loan atributes like total debt, loan size etc. We utilize resampling and compare our findings

 # Results
 ## Model 1: Original Data